nathanhleung/proactive-refresh-frontend/README.md

 # Proactive Refresh Frontend

-Frontend for the [Proactive Refresh Project](https://devpost.com/software/proactive-refresh) submitted to [TreeHacks 2023](https://www.treehacks.com/).
+Frontend for the [Proactive Refresh](https://devpost.com/software/proactive-refresh) project submitted to [TreeHacks 2023](https://www.treehacks.com/).

 See https://github.com/lyronctk/proactive-refresh for more details.